vogelfenx/movies-service-api/README.md

 ## About

 The project follows a microservice architecture.
-This particular service is responsible for implementing API endpoints to access data from the data warehouse.
+This particular service *(Movies Service)* is responsible for implementing API endpoints to access data from the data warehouse.
 It utilizes Elasticsearch as the data source and Redis as a caching.

 The ETL **data warehouse service** is a separate service.
 It is responsible for continuously extracting, transforming and loading data from `PostgreSQL` into the `Elasticsearch` DB.